William G Macfarlane,

 - A Meyer’s Buchhandlung, Lötzen

 Most East Prussian postcards came from Lötzen, the present Gizycko in Poland.
-At that time the most popular publishers were: A. Meyer, H. Maleyka, P. Khhnel, A. Schwartzkopff48 and they seem to have produced 3500 to 4000 different designs of postcards depicting Loetzen and district.
-In 1921 Meyer published an eight-page guide to Lötzen and its surroundings49.
+At that time the most popular publishers were A. Meyer, H. Maleyka, P. Kuhnel, A. Schwartzkopff and they seem to have produced 3500 to 4000 different designs of postcards depicting Loetzen and district.
+In 1921 Meyer published an eight-page guide to Lötzen and its surroundings Führer durch Lötzen und Umgebung.

 Mezzotint Co, Brighton, England